apache/pekko/docs/src/main/paradox/remoting-artery.md

 In short, Actor message delivery is “at-most-once” as described in @ref:[Message Delivery Reliability](general/message-delivery-reliability.md)

-Some messages in Akka are called system messages and those cannot be dropped because that would result in an inconsistent state between the systems.
+Some messages in Pekko are called system messages and those cannot be dropped because that would result in an inconsistent state between the systems.
 Such messages are used for essentially two features; remote death watch and remote deployment.
-These messages are delivered by Akka remoting with “exactly-once” guarantee by confirming each message and resending unconfirmed messages.
+These messages are delivered by Pekko remoting with “exactly-once” guarantee by confirming each message and resending unconfirmed messages.
 If a system message anyway cannot be delivered the association with the destination system is irrecoverable failed, and Terminated is signaled for all watched actors on the remote system.
 It is placed in a so called quarantined state.
 Quarantine usually does not